mialkin/docs/frontend/node-js.md

 A [↑ scope](https://docs.npmjs.com/cli/v9/using-npm/scope) is a way of grouping related packages together, and also affect a few things about the way npm treats the package.

+## React

+[↑ React](https://react.dev), also known as **React.js** or **ReactJS**, is a free and open-source front-end JavaScript library for building user interfaces based on components.
+It is maintained by Meta and a community of individual developers and companies.

+React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.
+Because React is only concerned with the user interface and rendering components to the DOM, React applications often rely on libraries for routing and other client-side functionality.

+A key advantage of React is that it only rerenders those parts of the page that have changed, avoiding unnecessary rerendering of unchanged DOM elements.

 ## Next.js

 [↑ Next.js](https://nextjs.org) is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static website generation.